 Features: 14 Hills, 10 Crossovers, 3 Bridges

 Designed for three-train operation, the coaster ended up being too short to efficiently operate with three, so it only runs with two.

-Train has seven cars with two rows each, seating two abreast per row.
+Train has twelve cars with one row each, seating two abreast per row.

 Height requirement: Riders must be at least 48 inches tall